Posts Tagged ‘anxiety’

 Breathing Exercises and Mental Health

-Breathing exercises is an underutilized discipline that can contribute to your well being.
+The art of breathing exercises is an underutilized discipline that can contribute to your well being.
 From my clinical experience, breathing exercises are helpful in decreasing symptoms of depression, anxiety, panic attacks, and improving concentration.
 They are a great tool for stress management in your life, if you go through tough times or life transitions.

 Most Yoga teachers do not teach breathing exercises in regular yoga classes, so you may need to ask for a private lesson.
 If you have never done it before, It is advisable to learn under guidance.
 If you have any medical condition, you may want to consult your health practitioner.